15 Things We All Say Without Thinking (and What They Really Mean)

 Envato Elements

 Beyond simply expressing physical exhaustion, this can sometimes hint at a deeper sense of burnout or emotional fatigue.
-It might mean that the person is feeling overwhelmed by life’s demands, juggling multiple responsibilities, or struggling to find balance.
+It might mean that the person is feeling overwhelmed by life’s demands, juggling 10 different responsibilities, or struggling to find any kind of balance.
+When we say we’re tired, we’re often not just talking about needing a nap; we’re admitting that the mental load has become a bit too heavy to carry comfortably.

 2. “I’m just venting.”